 Don’t Skip Meals

 Do you often feel more anxious when you’re hungry?
 A lot of people do.
 By skipping meals, those with an anxiety disorder could be unknowingly making things worse.
 Eat breakfast, lunch, and dinner, and remember to have a small snack once or twice a day.
 By making sure you’re well-fed, you may experience an upward trend in your mood.
 The typical doctor will recommend that it is unhealthy to skip too many meals.

 Address Your Anxiety

 This one sounds scary.
-However, when you are experiencing negative or anxiety-inducing thoughts, you might find yourself in a never-ending loop.
+However, when you are experiencing negative or anxiety-inducing thoughts, you might find yourself in a never-ending loop with feelings of worry about life in general.
 Instead of continuing to feed into your mind’s worries, address your thoughts head-on.
 Having a sense of awareness of your anxious thoughts can allow you to slow it down.
 This is often a first step in getting help, but learning to stop your anxiety by naming it can help in the long run as well.

 Classical Music As A Relaxation Technique

 Listening to music can harm or heal those with anxiety, often depending on the kind of music you choose to listen to.
 When you listen to soft, classical music, our mind has a way of relaxing itself.
 It can even slow your pulse and lower your blood pressure.
 If you’re feeling anxious, stop and turn on a slow classical song.
 The affects you may experience might convince you to make this part of your regular treatment.

 When stress and anxiety build up and cause tension in your muscles, a massage is a great way to release that tension.
 Since a message is often accompanied by a stress-less environment and soothing sounds, your mind can relax along with your body.
 Although a massage can be a temporary treatment, regular massages can teach your mind how to destress.